videolan/x265/doc/reST/cli.rst

 	automatically when :option`--master-display` or :option`--max-cll` is
 	specified.
 Useful when there is a desire to signal 0 values for max-cll and max-fall.
 Default disabled.

+.. option:: --hdr-opt, --no-hdr-opt

+	Add luma and chroma offsets for HDR/WCG content.
+	Input video should be 10 bit 4:2:0.
+Also set the appropriate color primaries of the capture device using :option:`--capture-csp` option.
+Applicable for HDR content.
+	Default disabled. **Experimental Feature**

 .. option:: --min-luma <integer>